-The timing of a CGT event is important because it tells you which income year is affected by your capital gain or capital loss.
+The timing of a CGT event is important because it determines which income year you show your capital gain or capital loss in.
 If you sell an asset to someone else, the CGT event happens when you enter into the contract of sale.
 If there is no contract, the CGT event happens when you stop being the asset's owner.